techidaily/site-win11-tips/source/_posts/strategies-for-rebuilding-windows-icons.md

 `explorer.exe`
 ![Rebuild Icon Cache on Windows Using Command Prompt](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/rebuild-icon-cache-on-windows-using-command-prompt.jpg)

  Once you run the above commands, Windows will recreate the icon cache on your computer.
 Following that, any icon-related issues should be fixed.
-For example, rebuilding the icon cache is a great way to[fix blank icons on Windows](https://www.makeuseof.com/windows-10-fix-blank-icons/) .
+For example, rebuilding the icon cache is a great way to [fix blank icons on Windows](https://www.makeuseof.com/windows-10-fix-blank-icons/) .

  Note that the icon cache is not the same as the thumbnail cache that Windows keeps.
-If Windows is having trouble displaying folder thumbnails, check our guide on[how to delete the Windows thumbnail cache](https://www.makeuseof.com/windows-11-clear-thumbnail-cache/) and follow the steps listed there.
+If Windows is having trouble displaying folder thumbnails, check our guide on [how to delete the Windows thumbnail cache](https://www.makeuseof.com/windows-11-clear-thumbnail-cache/) and follow the steps listed there.

 ## Now You Know How to Rebuild the Icon Cache on Windows